 What Do Reliability Engineers Do?

 Reliability engineers identify and manage risks that can affect asset reliability and business operations.
 They focus on risk management, loss elimination, and lifecycle asset management.
 Reliability engineers aim to reduce the cost of failure by minimizing system downtimes.
-They have the responsibility of ensuring that plant operations run effectively and efficiently.
+They ensure that plant operations run effectively and efficiently.

-The goal of this professional is to assess the reliability of organizational assets and identify areas that need improvements, such as equipment design, operation, and maintenance.
+These professionals assess the reliability of organizational assets and identify areas that need improvements, such as equipment operation and maintenance.
 While it’s impossible for organizations to completely eliminate equipment failure, reliability engineers seek to identify and reduce the probability of failures and their effects.

 The responsibilities of a reliability engineer include:

-- Develop Failure Mode and Effects Analysis (FMEA) processes for new and existing assets
+- Developing Failure Mode and Effects Analysis (FMEA) processes for new and existing assets

-- Perform data analysis to predict and curb failures before they occur
+- Performing data analysis to predict and curb failures before they occur

-- Plan performance evaluation tests to determine potential production and safety risks
+- Planning performance evaluation tests to determine potential production and safety risks

-- Perform Root Cause Analysis (RCA) for recurring failures and recommend corrective action
+- Performing Root Cause Analysis (RCA) for recurring failures and recommending corrective action

-- Collaborate with maintenance teams to develop proactive maintenance strategies that enhance asset reliability
+- Collaborating with maintenance teams to develop proactive maintenance strategies that enhance asset reliability

-- Work with project engineers to ensure the maintainability and reliability of newly installed or modified equipment
+- Working with project engineers to ensure the maintainability and reliability of newly installed and modified equipment

-- Ensure adherence to the Life Cycle Asset Management (LCAM) process
+- Ensuring adherence to the Life Cycle Asset Management (LCAM) process

-- Participate in the development process for design and installation of custom machine specifications
+- Participating in the development process for the design and installation of custom machine specifications

-- Provide technical support to other departments such as production and maintenance
+- Providing technical support to other teams such as production and maintenance

-- Work with the production unit to ensure asset utilization and overall equipment effectiveness
+- Working with the production team to ensure asset utilization and overall equipment effectiveness (OEE)